Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: The methodology for LLM-enabled software control-flow anomaly detection

 \section{The methodology for LLM-enabled software control-flow anomaly detection}

 This section delves into the methodology that we devised to enable the use of the conformance checking-based monitor defined in Section \ref{sec:cc_based_monitor}.
 The methodology is depicted in Figure \ref{METHODOLOGY} and split into three phases: \textbf{software development}, \textbf{software monitoring design} and \textbf{software anomaly detection}.
-These are described in the following.
+Each phase involves different steps, which can either be entirely \textit{manual}, \textit{LLM-based}, \textit{scripted} with \textit{human-in-loop}, or entirely scripted.
+Manual steps are performed by humans without relying on scripted code or LLMs; these are mostly linked to software development, where a high level of human supervision is required.
+The only LLM-based step is software instrumentation, which is triggered by a prompt.
+Software executions are both scripted and human-in-loop, as these usually involve some degree of human interaction.
+The rest of the steps are entirely automated through scripted code.